materiaraiding/materiaraiding-old/visitorsguide.md

 ## Raid Roles

-In OCE we typcially use the MT, OT, H1, H2, D1 -> D4 notation to indicate who-is-who in any raid party, this means...
+In OCE we typically use the MT, OT, H1, H2, D1 -> D4 notation to indicate who's who in any raid party, this means...

 - MT - Main Tank
 - OT - Off-Tank